 An HTML code must look like this one:

-And we have mentioned earlier how meta refresh redirects look like.
+And we have mentioned earlier what meta refresh redirects look like.
 To do what you want, you have to specify two things HTML code and a meta refresh redirect, and here we will assume that you have both.
 Right?

 You have to insert the meta refresh redirect on the section where “ <title>Login</title>” is written in the HTML code at the head.
 But you have to replace “example.com” with the actual page or website where you want to redirect your site.

-<meta http-equiv=”refresh” content=”2;url=https://example.com” />
+<meta HTTP-equiv=”refresh” content=”2;url=https://example.com” />

 This page has moved.
 Click <a href=”https://www.example.com”>here</a> to go to the new page.